Yes, please go the membership page and sign up.

 • Attend annually a minimum of 4 hours of continual professional development (CPD) training, as offered by the HPA.

 It is vitally important that your coach is an HPA registered coach.
+You may not bring a coach to any SUPA events who is not an HPA registered coach.
 Click here for more information about unlicensed coaches.